andis-sprinkis/xdg-open-simple/README.md

 # xdg-open-simple

-`xdg-open-simple` is a minimal fork of the `xdg-open` (the default utility of opening files and URLs on many Linux & Unix-like desktop operating systems).
+`xdg-open-simple` is a minimal fork of the `xdg-open`, which is the default utility of opening files and URLs with the right application on many Linux & Unix-like operating systems.

 ## Properties of this fork